List of black-and-white films produced since 1966: Transition

 The move of American TV to color reached its final phase in February 1966 when the third network, ABC, announced plans for its 1966–67 season to be almost entirely in color.
 Since the premiere of NBC Saturday Night at the Movies in September 1961, post-1948 major studio feature films gained a dominant foothold in primetime American TV and, by the mid-1960s, feature films were being broadcast by all three networks in prime time on a nearly-daily basis.
 Although many of those films were in black-and-white, the ones that were presented in color on NBC, had been singled out for special promotion as "broadcast in living color".

 In the aftermath of ABC's announcement, studios quickly surmised that only the color features in their film library will have TV broadcast value and stopped production of black-and-white films.
 Other than a very small number of major films that the studios were willing to publicize — The Fortune Cookie, Is Paris Burning?, Who's Afraid of Virginia Woolf? — completed or nearly completed black-and-white features were put into perfunctory release, but features that had been only partially completed were halted and ordered to restart in color.
 A similar situation had occurred 37 years earlier, in 1929, when studios stopped production on mid-completion silent films and ordered the addition of dialogue.

 Since the 1970s, fiction feature films around the world have been filmed almost exclusively in color.
 Some films after the transition to color are occasionally presented in black-and-white for budgetary or stylistic reasons.
 This is a list of notable feature films made after the 1960s that have a significant amount of their running time in black-and-white or monochrome/sepia tone.
 Many modern black-and-white films are shot in color and converted in post-production.

+Black-and-white films

-Note: This list does not include short films, documentaries, or films with black-and-white footage lasting less than 5 minutes.
+Note: This list does not include short films, documentaries, or films with less than 50% black-and-white footage.